nigelrmtaylor/susanne-and-nigel-website-2022/content/de/accommodation.md

 We are looking into finding hotels for all budgets for Friday to Sunday to allow us all to meet for an informal dinner somewhere in Menton and a nice brunch on Sunday morning.

-We will be provinding transport from the hotels to the wedding ceremony on the rock, from there to Italy to our wedding party and back to the hotels afterwards.
+We will be providing transport from the hotels to the wedding ceremony on the rock, from there to Italy to our wedding party and back to the hotels afterwards.